 Danger Signs in Adults

-In rare cases, a dangerous blood clot may form on the brain in a person with a concussion and crowd the brain against the skull.
+In rare cases, a dangerous blood clot may form on the brain in a person with a concussion.
 Contact your health care professional or emergency department right away if you have any of the following danger signs after a bump, blow, or jolt to the head or body:

 •Headache that gets worse and does not go away.